© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Moel Rhiwlug Cist Cairn is a scheduled monument protected by Cadw under reference DE275.
 View the official record →

-Moel Rhiwlug Cist Cairn is a kerb cairn situated in Denbighshire, Wales, dating to the Neolithic or Bronze Age period.
+Moel Rhiwlug Cist Cairn is a kerb cairn of Neolithic or Bronze Age date located in Denbighshire, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference DE275.

 Moel Rhiwlug Cist Cairn dates from the prehistoric period, and is classified as a kerb cairn.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Moel Rhiwlug Cist Cairn is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is DE275.